Home

 Manchester University Atlas

-The concept of virtual memory was initially developed by a German physicist—Fritz-Rudolf Güntsch.
+The concept of virtual memory was initially developed by a German physicist — Fritz-Rudolf Güntsch.
 From their beginnings in the late 1940s, electronic computers had two-level storage systems.
-In the 1950s, main memory (today it is RAM) was usually magnetic cores, while the secondary memory was usually magnetic drums.
+In the 1950s, the main memory (today it is RAM) was usually magnetic cores, while the secondary memory was usually magnetic drums.
 The processor could address only the main memory.
 A major part of a programmer’s job was to devise a good way to divide a program into blocks and to schedule their moves between the levels.
 The blocks were called “segments” or “pages” and the movement operations “overlays” or “swaps”.
 The designers of the first operating systems in the 1950s dreamt of relieving the programming burden by automating all this storage management.

 After the pioneering work of Fritz-Rudolf Güntsch it became pretty obvious to the designers of operating systems that automatic storage allocation could significantly simplify programming and thus appeared Atlas with the first working prototype of a virtual memory (they called it one-level storage system).
 At the heart of their idea was a radical innovation—a distinction between “address” and “memory location”.
 It led them to three inventions: